History

 ACCD's commitment to clean water and soil has stood the test of time.

-Since the first conservation district was formed in 1937, this national network of organizations has worked locally on the ground to improve communities across the country.
-For more than 75 years, ACCD has had a unified goal: an educated and engaged public, clean water and a sustainable future.
+Since the first conservation district was formed in 1937, this national network has worked locally on the ground to improve communities across the country.
+For 80 years, ACCD has acted as the trusted soil and water conservation partner in Allegheny County.

 1935